 CRI is the abbreviation for Color Rendering Index.
 It is the measurement of the real quality of the light produced by any light source.

-Commercial LED lights and Industrial LED Lights should have a CRI of 70 or above.
+- Commercial lighting and Industrial lighting should have a CRI of 70 or above.

 Takeaway: The better the quality of light, the less quantity of light you will need.
 For most applications 70 CRI is fine.